LeontGreek/Facebook-Auto-Invite/README.md

 <br>

 > **Warning**
 > <br>Due to multiple invitation sendings, Facebook, after a while shows a message that you cannot send more invitations for a while.
 After that time you can send invatations again.
-It is a countermeasure for spam activities. !<b>Use it with your own risk.</b>!
+It is a countermeasure for spam activities. <b>Use it with your own risk.</b>